asfaltboy/sublime-custom-code/README.rst

 --------------

-This is a fun excersize to show how to allow users to run arbitrary python code in sublime, substituting variable text by prompting the user for each "context variable" (i.e a simple template system).
+This is a fun excersize to show how to allow users to run arbitrary python code in sublime text, substituting variable text by prompting the user for each "context variable" (i.e a simple template system).

 Usage:

+- Drop the ``custom_code.py`` python module into your `Sublime user dir`_
-- define a custom command in your ``User.sublime-commands``:
+- define a custom command in your ``Packages/User/User.sublime-commands``:

 .. code-block:: javascript